Trump: Reports Of Alleged Improper Conversation With Foreign Leader Are 'Ridiculous'

 Trump addressed the story on Friday when he took questions from reporters in the Oval Office prior to a meeting with Australian Prime Minister Scott Morrison.

-Trump said of the whistle-blower's report, which is not public or in the hands of Congress: "Everybody's read it, they laughed at it.
+Trump said of the whistleblower's report, which is not public or in the hands of Congress: "Everybody's read it, they laughed at it.
 It's another media disaster, and the media has lost so much credibility in this country."